Statement of Administrative Practices for the Special Import Measures Act

 Where the Tribunal concludes that injury has occurred, anti-dumping or countervailing duty is payable on all dumped or subsidized goods imported during the provisional period, i.e., from the date of the preliminary determination to the date of the Tribunal's finding, and on all shipments of the subject goods released after the date of the Tribunal's finding, until such time as the finding is rescinded.
 Duties are not payable, however, if the goods are covered by a valid undertaking.

 The Tribunal may also find that massive importations of dumped or subsidized imports have caused injury in which case retroactive duty may be assessed on goods that were imported in the period starting on the day the investigation was initiated and ending on the day of the preliminary determination.
-In case of an extension of the first phase of the investigation, this period cannot exceed 90 days prior to the date of the preliminary determination.
+In case of an extension of the first phase of the investigation, it is the period of 90 days preceding the date of the preliminary determination.

-Where duties are applicable to importations made prior to the date of the Tribunal's finding, SIMA requires that a Designated Officer of the CBSA make a decision or "determination", within six months of the date of a Tribunal's finding, in respect of those importations made during the provisional period, and the earlier period in the case of a "massive" finding by the Tribunal.
+Where duties are applicable to importations made prior to the date of the Tribunal's finding, SIMA requires that a Designated Officer of the CBSA make a decision or "determination", within six months of the date of the Tribunal's finding, in respect of those importations made during the provisional period, and the earlier period in the case of a finding of "massive importations" by the Tribunal.
 The effect of this determination is to finalize the amount of duty payable for the goods already imported by determining:

 - whether the goods released during the specified periods prior to the Tribunal's finding are goods described in the finding; and